 However, each of these aspects necessitates a detailed knowledge of solar-type stars.
 This is because we study exoplanets indirectly by analysing their much more luminous host stars.
 For example, most planet confirmation relies on the Doppler wobble of the host star, induced by the planet.
 Moreover, we can learn about a planet's dynamical history from mapping its projected orbit as it transits its host star.
 Hence, stellar surface inhomogeneities can impact planetary interpretations, and can completely swamp the signals from rocky worlds.

 My research, as a UKRI Future Leaders Fellow, aims to overcome these hurdles.
 For this, I study stellar surfaces from a two-pronged approach: with state-of-the-art 3D simulations and using transiting planets to empirically probe stellar surfaces.
-I am currently seeking to appoint a motived and driven Research Fellow to join my group.
-Please see more details here.

-My goal is to understand and disentangle a fundamental barrier on the pathway to confirming other Earths: the stellar surface inhomogeneities from convection.
+Our goal is to understand and disentangle a fundamental barrier on the pathway to confirming other Earths: the stellar surface inhomogeneities from convection.
 Planet confirmation requires a mass measurement, which can be determined from the Doppler shift of the absorption lines in the stellar atmosphere.
 However, all Sun-like stars are enveloped in boiling plasma, causing hot bubbles of plasma to rise to the surface (inducing blueshifts), where they cool and fall down into the surrounding regions (inducing redshifts).
 The net result is spurious velocity shifts up to a m/s - completely swamping the tiny signal of an Earth- twin, which is a mere 9 cm/s.
 These shifts can be even larger if regions of magnetic field concentrate and inhibit the convection.
 Moreover, as the next generation of spectrographs (e.g. ESPRESSO) come online we are entering an era where it is technologically feasible to detect an Earth-twin signal, making this work extremely time critical.

 Of course, these diagnostics are only as reliable as their underlying simulations.
 I have pioneered a new technique, using transiting planets as probes, to validate these for the first time for main-sequence stars other than the Sun.
 By subtracting in- from out-of-transit observations, we isolate the starlight behind the planet.
-With this, I can study the convection behaviour, stellar differential rotation, and determine the 3D trajectory of a planet's orbit - a key feature in understanding its formation and evolution.
-By applying this technique to a range of systems I will validate the simulations, quantify the impact of convection on planetary dynamic measurements, and contribute to a more global understanding of planet formation and evolution.
+With this, we can study the convection behaviour, stellar differential rotation, and determine the 3D trajectory of a planet's orbit - a key feature in understanding its formation and evolution.
+By applying this technique to a range of systems we will validate the simulations, quantify the impact of convection on planetary dynamic measurements, and contribute to a more global understanding of planet formation and evolution.

 Feel free to check out more at my personal page: https://hcegla.weebly.com/